pytorch/torchtune/docs/source/tutorials/multinode.rst

 Congratulations!
 After years of being "GPU poor", you've worked hard, saved your hard earned Bitcoin and graduated to the so-called **"GPU middle class"**.
 In many ways, your worries of yesteryear are gone (memory efficient training, who??).
-But, new problems are on the horizon for you because multi-node is a whole new beast.
-Come with me as I take you through your new life, complete with a big backyard, new car, and of course - a nice rack of H100s.
+But new problems are on the horizon for you because multi-node can be a whole new beast.

 .. grid:: 2